 In the 1900 census, great-great grandfather Fred (below) born 14 January 1877 is 24 and living with his mother and little sister Minnie in her house on the northern end of Iowa Street, Dubuque, Iowa.
 Minnie marries John Kiebel (1876-1952/76).
 His mother, Anna dies 25 January 1902 at age 64.
 Fredrick marries Amelia Doerrer later that year on 14 October 1902.
 He was 26 years old.
 He uproots the family around 1910 to work as a printer for his older brother Anthony Alois Tschirgi in Cedar Rapids, Iowa.
 My grandfather, Fred, was about 5 when they moved from Dubuque to Cedar Rapids, Iowa.

-Fred and Amelia have 3 boys; Fredrick Harry born 3 March 1905, Raymond Henry born 20 May 1906, and Arnold Joseph born 3 May 1912.
-Anthony maried Zella B Fisk.
+Fred and Amelia have 3 boys: Fredrick Harry born 3 March 1905, Raymond Henry born 20 May 1906, and Arnold Joseph born 3 May 1912.

-My great-grandmother Amelia died September 1919 when grandfather Fred was about 12.
+My great-grandmother Amelia died September 1919 when Grandfather Fred was about 12.
 It was a devastating event for the family.
 Fred took care of his two little brothers Ray and Arnold.
 When Arnold was old enough to take care of himself, grandfather was working for Armour Corporation as a bookkeeper.
 He married my grandmother Bessie Wiblishouser (born 24 December 1906) on 16 December 1925.
-Armour transferred him to Boonsville, MO., Elk City, OK., Woodward, OK. where they had their only child, my father, Frederick LeRoy born 16 Jan 1934.
+Armour transferred him to Boonville, MO., Elk City, OK., Woodward, OK. where they had their only child, my father, Frederick LeRoy born 16 Jan 1934.
 Then on to Windfield, KS. before settling in Houston, TX. in 1937.
 They lived in Houston till 1959 when they moved to Taylor, TX.
+The middle brother Ray joined the Navy and was in Pearl Harbor when it was bombed by the Japanese in 1945.
+Raymond spent 30 years in the Navy.
+He married the former Mary Ann Cavazza in 1932.
+They settled in Daily City, California when he retired until his death in 2000.
+He had one son Raymond born 1934.
+Raymond has 2 daughters, Laura Nichols and Vicki Gainni who live in the San Francisco area in California.
+Arnold married Paulene someone in July 1938.
+They adopted one girl named Pamela who informed me she didn't want to be involved with the family.
+They didn't leave much of a legacy. |

-Click HERE! for Hallmark Introduction.
+Click HERE for Hallmark Introduction.

 Smoking took 33 years from my mother’s life.
 Both of her parents lived past 85.
 Mom died of lung cancer at 57.